thomass171/tcp-22/README.md

 bundleResolver(in future?;or httpBundleResolver?): Similar to ADDITIONALBUNDLE, but not base64 encoded and adding the resolver
 **before** the default resolver.
 This allows overriding default bundles by custom bundles.

-initialLocation:  In traffic a (smart)location resulting/superseeded in FlightLocation.
+initialLocation:  In traffic a (smart)location used in association with initialVehicle.
+Sometimes resulting/superseeded in FlightLocation.
+Competes with 'initialRoute'.

 initialHeading: Contributing to initialLocation(FlightLocation)